Marco Polo: Explaining omissions

 Haw argues in his book Marco Polo's China that Marco's account is much more correct and accurate than has often been supposed and that it is extremely unlikely that he could have obtained all the information in his book from secondhand sources.
 Haw criticizes Wood's approach to finding mention of Marco Polo in Chinese texts by contending that contemporaneous Europeans had little regard for using surnames and that a direct Chinese transliteration of the name "Marco" ignores the possibility of his taking on a Chinese or even Mongol name with no similarity to his Latin name.

 In reply to Wood, Jørgen Jensen recalled the meeting of Marco Polo and Pietro d'Abano in the late 13th century.
-During this meeting, Marco gave to Pietro details of the astronomical observations he had made on his journey.
-These observations are compatible with Marco's stay in China, Sumatra and the South China Sea and are recorded in Pietro's book Conciliator Differentiarum, but not in Marco's Book of Travels.
+During this meeting, Marco gave Pietro details of the astronomical observations he had made on his journey.
+These observations are compatible with Marco's stay in China, Sumatra, and the South China Sea and are recorded in Pietro's book Conciliator Differentiarum, but not in Marco's Book of Travels.

 Reviewing Haw's book, Peter Jackson (author of The Mongols and the West) has said that Haw "must surely now have settled the controversy surrounding the historicity of Polo's visit to China".
 Igor de Rachewiltz's review, which refutes Wood's points, concludes with a strongly worded condemnation:

 I regret to say that F. W.'s book falls short of the standard of scholarship that one would expect in a work of this kind.
 Her book can only be described as deceptive, both in relation to the author and to the public at large.
 Questions are posed that, in the majority of cases, have already been answered satisfactorily ... her attempt is unprofessional; she is poorly equipped in the basic tools of the trade, i.e., adequate linguistic competence and research methodology ... and her major arguments cannot withstand close scrutiny.
 Her conclusion fails to consider all the evidence supporting Marco Polo's credibility.